DDYYMM/AlgonquinCollege/ProgrammingResearchLanguage/Python/AddressBookFinal/README.txt

 - Python 2.7 x86 (including pyunit)
 - MySQL 5.6 server of greater
 - All scripts must be in a single directory
-- Database schemma and user matching those described in database_final.py
+- Database schema and user matching those described in database_final.py

 Installation/Execution: